How should businesses respond to bad reviews?

-NEW YORK (AP) — A bad review can easily damage the reputation of a small business.
-Failing to address negative social media and online posts could make it worse.
+NEW YORK (AP) — A bad review can seriously hinder a small business’ reputation, but dealing with negative social media and online posts is now essential.

-Yelp.com recently won a case in California where an aggrieved law firm tried to force it to remove negative posts.
-That, the state’s supreme court ruled, would be a legal no-no. While it’s a victory for freedom-of-speech advocates, many business owners say they are vulnerable to anyone who chooses to spread falsehoods because there are no consequences for doing so.
+The popular online review site Yelp.com recently won a case in California where an aggrieved law firm tried to force it to remove negative posts.
+Such an action would run afoul of freedom of speech, according to internet companies, but business owners say it could leave the door open to spreading falsehoods without consequences.

 There are several measures a business can take to respond to negative reviews to mitigate any potential damage.